arshiya2704/cmpe281-piedpiper/Core Value- Respect.md

 ### 10. Use people’s ideas to change or improve work.
 Let employees know you used their idea, or, better yet, encourage the person with the idea to implement the idea.

 ### 11. Never insult people, name call, disparage or put down people or their ideas.

+In addition to above keypoints, we also keep in mind the following things:

+### 12. Do not nit-pick, constantly criticize over little things, belittle, judge, demean or patronize.
+A series of seemingly trivial actions, added up over time, constitutes bullying.

+### 13. Treat people the same no matter their race, religion, gender, size, age, or country of origin.
+Implement policies and procedures consistently so people feel that they are treated fairly and equally.
+Treating people differently can constitute harassment or a hostile work environment.